100 things to do in Outback Queensland

 83. Meet the Innamincka dozen and stay overnight at the Innamincka Hotel – which employs the 12 people who call this outback town (admittedly just over the SA border) home.
 Their bar and restaurant, ironically called the Outamincka, serves the best pub grub that side of the Queensland border.

-85. Chat to the man who discovered Australia’s first dinosaur, David Elliot, at the Australian Age of Dinosaurs before getting your Indiana Jones on in a sand pit digging for dinosaur relics.
+85. Chat with the man who discovered Australia’s first dinosaur, David Elliot, at the Australian Age of Dinosaurs before getting your Indiana Jones on in a sand pit digging for dinosaur relics.

 86. Check into outback luxury at Gilberton Outback Retreat nestled on the edge of Gilberton Nature Refuge.